bashuser30/dl-distro/README.md

 # dl-distro

-`dl-distro` is a Bash script designed to download and verify a chosen ISO from a list of supported distributions.
-It fetches the necessary details for downloading and verification using `jq` and the provided `distro_data.json` file.
-I am expanding the list of supported distributions when time permits.
+`dl-distro` is a Bash script that simplifies downloading and verifying Linux ISOs.
+It uses `jq` and a JSON file to fetch the required details.
+It will use `gpg` and `shasums` to verify the downloaded image, providing errors in the case of tampering or corruption.

+Currently, `dl-distro` supports downloading **194** different ISOs from **12** different distributions.

+The list of [Supported Distributions](#supported-distributions) is being expanded when time permits.
 Your contributions are always appreciated, please see the [contributing file](https://codeberg.org/bashuser30/dl-distro/src/branch/master/CONTRIBUTING.md).

-Currently, `dl-distro` supports downloading **194** different ISOs from **12** different distributions.
-For more details see [Supported Distributions](#supported-distributions).

 > **Note:** dl-distro imports GPG keys by default.
 They will be imported to a new keyring, leaving your user's keyring untouched.
 If you wish to skip GPG key fetching and verification you may disable it, see [Script Usage](#script-usage).